SAP-samples/codejam-cap-llm/exercises/07-define-embedding-service/README.md

 ![define-embedding-service-cds-db](./assets/03-define-embedding-service-db.png)

 If you take a look in your terminal, you can see that it is calling a `GET` OData request.
-It is not doing anything at this point because a service implementation is missing.
+The database tables are empty at this point, in the next exercise you will change that by implementing the `storeEmbeddings()` function.

 You probably noticed that the defined functions are not visible in the UI.
 But no worries, you will learn how to call them from the web browser directly in a later exercise.